-Interestingly enough, Spectral Shadows has its own fictional story behind it, being an Old Time Radio Serial
+Spectral Shadows also has its own fictional story behind it, being that it was a Old Time Radio Serial

-and is continually being rediscovered and serialized on the internet for modern audiences, with elements that were too strong for 40's radio drama being added into the story (and believe us when we say there's a lot of that).
+and is continually being rediscovered and serialized on the internet for modern audiences with elements that were "too strong" for 40's radio drama being added into the story.
 It's also hinted that the one who originally introduced this story was actually a character from the story itself who traveled to the human world.

 You can read Spectral Shadows either on its official Live Journal page

 , or on Perri Rhoades' Fur Affinity page

 , and recently a new venue over on Blogspot